Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 Most of this was written by @MKer (osmbounspack lead)

-# What are the support storage formats?
+# What are the supported storage formats?

 Osmdroid provides out of the box support for several different types of offline map tile caches.